pierrechtux/rebolide/README.txt

 -What is it?

-It's a IDE for Rebol.
+It's an IDE (Integrated Development Environment) for Rebol.

 -What is Rebol?